0xSTAR/NH-DL/README.md

 # CURRENT STATUS AND GETTING NH-DL

-NH-DL is currently on version 1.0.1 -- with 1.0.2 coming shortly with some fixes.
+NH-DL is currently on version 1.0.1 -- with 1.1.0 coming shortly with some IMPORTANT new features and fixes.
 You can get NH-DL from the Releases tab.

 # MORE...